Bernard Montgomery: Personality

 Throughout the war, Montgomery was notorious for his lack of tact and diplomacy.
 Even his "patron", the Chief of the Imperial General Staff, General Sir Alan Brooke, frequently mentions it in his war diaries: "he is liable to commit untold errors in lack of tact" and "I had to haul him over the coals for his usual lack of tact and egotistical outlook which prevented him from appreciating other people's feelings".
 Montgomery suffered from "an overbearing conceit and an uncontrollable urge for self-promotion."
 General Hastings Ismay, who was at the time Winston Churchill's chief staff officer and trusted military adviser, once said of him: "I have come to the conclusion that his love of publicity is a disease, like alcoholism or taking drugs, and that it sends him equally mad."
-The psychiatrist Michael Fitzgerald has argued that Montgomery was likely autistic, and it has been speculated that this was the cause of many of apparent behaviours and eccentricities.
+The psychiatrist Michael Fitzgerald has argued that Montgomery was likely autistic, and it has been speculated that this was the cause of many of his apparent behaviours and eccentricities.

 A notorious instance of Montgomery's behaviour occurred during the North African campaign when he bet Walter Bedell Smith that he could capture Sfax by the middle of April 1943.
 Smith jokingly replied that if Montgomery could do it he would give him a Flying Fortress complete with crew.
 Smith promptly forgot all about it, but Montgomery did not, and when Sfax was taken on 10 April, he sent a message to Smith "claiming his winnings".
 Smith tried to laugh it off, but Montgomery insisted on his aircraft.
 The incident was finally resolved by Eisenhower who, with his renowned skill in diplomacy, ensured Montgomery did get his Flying Fortress, though at a great cost in ill feeling.